 Do not miss the opportunity to talk to Filipinos

-16. Investigate its caves a bit
+16. Explore its caves

 Puerto Princesa Underground River

-In Volcanoes of the Philippines we tell you everything about these natural wonders.
+In Volcanoes of the Philippines, we tell you everything about these natural wonders.

-What to do in the Philippines: enjoy volcanoes as impressive as Mayon Volcano (Luzon)
+Enjoy volcanoes as impressive as Mayon Volcano (Luzon)

-What to do in the Philippines: enjoy volcanoes as impressive as Mayon Volcano (Luzon)
+Enjoy volcanoes as impressive as Mayon Volcano (Luzon)

-18. Go “party”
+18. Go partying

 19. Go a little crazy: zipline, canyoning, skydiving…